 with a simple or furcate neck, sometimes also with few,

 scarse, fusiform.
 Lamellar trama dextrinoid.
 Hyphae of the pileipellis

 2-4.5 µm wide, covered with simple to very much branched, cylindrical

 excrescences, which tend to form dense masses and become

 the stipe 1-3.5 µm wide, diverticulate, with terminal cells often hard to find, variously diverticulate.
 Clamp connections present at all tissues.

 is a member of sect.
 Fragilipedes

 and is not always easy to identify.
-It can often be
+It can be

-of the smooth hyphae of the stipe cortex and the typical,
+has a nitrous smell, smooth hyphae of the stipe cortex and typical,

 inflated terminal cells.
 M.